Sepulveda Dam: Sepulveda Dam Recreation Area Bike Path

 The Sepulveda Dam Recreation Area Bike Path is a 9 mi bicycle path route looping around the recreation area.
-This "very popular bike path" runs from Victory Boulevard near the San Diego Freeway (I-405), westward to White Oak Avenue, south on White Oak to Burbank Boulevard, east on Burbank to Woodley Boulevard, and north on Woodley returning to Victory Boulevard.
+This bike path runs from Victory Boulevard near the San Diego Freeway (I-405), westward to White Oak Avenue, south on White Oak to Burbank Boulevard, east on Burbank to Woodley Boulevard, and north on Woodley returning to Victory Boulevard.
 Public access is continuous along it.
 The ride features no steep or sustained hills, and has a maximum grade of no more than 2%.

 A shorter route heads south on Balboa Boulevard, which crosses a natural stretch of the Los Angeles River that lined with native Arroyo willows, California sycamores, and other California native plants.

 The bikeway "cruises around the Balboa Sports Center and several golf courses, and has several open areas with spectacular views of into the mountains to the north and east."

 The loop sections along Victory and Burbank can be frequented by joggers.
 The bike path can seasonally have burr-bearing weeds, which may cause flats in less durable tires.
 The Apollo II Model Airplane Field is visible from the path.

 There is ample free parking available in the public park, sports field, and/or golf course parking lots on Burbank, Woodley and Balboa Boulevards.

 "Not all of [the park’s bike paths] show up on the official city Rec and Parks map or Google maps.
 The bike paths connect to play areas along Lake Balboa, several bathrooms, natural areas (including a natural soft-bottom stretch of the L.A.
 River), and to the cross-valley Orange Line bike path."

 To access the park from the Orange Bikeway start at Victory Boulevard and Balboa Boulevard, go south, then turn east on a bike way.

 The Sepulveda Basin bike paths are accessible from Granada Hills via the 6.5 mi Class III path on Woodley Ave.